Browse popular categories

 Most recently posted

-This week guest author Emma Jeffery from the blog Hello Beautiful shows us how she turned her grandmother’s handwritten recipes into tea towels for her own kitchen.
+This week guest author Emma Jeffery from the blog Gather and Grand shows us how she turned her grandmother’s handwritten recipes into tea towels for her own kitchen.
 This popular gift can be handmade by uploading your own family recipe and sewing yourself like Emma.
 You can also let let us do the work and order tea towels sewn just for you in our Durham, North Carolina factory.

 Read Emma’s how-to and watch the video tutorial from Spoonflower member Theresa below.
 In the video, Theresa will take you through each step from Emma’s tea towel concept.
 You’ll learn how to edit your scanned recipe in Photoshop, all the way through to how to sew up the tea towel with a finished double-hem.